gchiesa/ska/README.md

 # SKA

+[!IMPORTANT] This project is still under development and not intended for production use

 SKA is a "skaffolding" tool that allows you to expand folders based on local or remote blueprint folder structure.

 Additionally, you can update your folder structure from the upstream blueprint to always onboard new changes that are